Sickle cell disease: Genetics

-Sickle cell disease has an autosomal recessive pattern of inheritance from parents.
+Sickle cell disease has an autosomal recessive pattern of inheritance.
 Both copies of the affected gene must carry the same mutation (homozygous condition) for a person to be affected by an autosomal recessive disorder.
-An affected person usually has unaffected parents who each carry one mutated gene and one normal gene (heterozygous condition) and are referred to as genetic carriers; they may not have any symptoms.
+An affected person usually has unaffected parents, each of whom carries one mutated gene and one normal gene (heterozygous condition) and is referred to as a genetic carrier; they may not have any symptoms.
 When both parents have the sickle cell trait, any given child has a 25% chance of sickle cell disease; a 25% chance of no sickle cell alleles, and a 50% chance of the heterozygous condition (see diagram).

-There are several different haplotypes of the sickle cell gene mutation, indicating that it probably arose spontaneously in different geographic areas.
+There are several different haplotypes of the sickle cell gene mutation, indicating that it may have arisen spontaneously in different geographic areas.
 The variants are known as Cameroon, Senegal, Benin, Bantu, and Saudi-Asian.
 These are clinically important because some are associated with higher HbF levels, e.g., Senegal and Saudi-Asian variants, and tend to have milder disease.